Liquidity Events & Exit Planning | Intentional LLC | Fort Mill, SC

 We ask about more than the money

-What does this transaction mean to you personally?
-What changes, what stays the same, and what do you want the next chapter to look like?
-These questions aren't soft.
-They are the ones that determine whether the financial plan actually works.
-Learn more about The Intentional Way.
+What does this transaction mean to you?
+What changes, what stays the same, and what does the next chapter look like?
+These aren't soft questions.
+They determine whether the financial plan actually holds up.
+Learn more about the Wealth Identity Assessment.

 03